dy/wavearea/r&d.md

 + doesn't depend on zoom / sample rate levels
 + can be very precise
 + can have conventional short notation: br=122.1s,156.432s,

+4. Mix of 3 and 1: units indicate time, values indicate block
+- lazy solution: can be fixed on experimental stage